 If you have already established your business and are based in one of our Start Alliance Cities, you might also qualify to try out the Berlin market and startup ecosystem for free!
 For information on upcoming programs, please see the Start Alliance website.

 Besides bold ambition and innovative ideas, you’ll need money to make your business a reality.
 Fortunately, Berlin has the most investments in startups nationwide, numerous business angels and startup centers.

-Berlin enjoys an investment-friendly climate and benefits from Federal State and EU supported funding programmes for startups at all stages of development.
-In their Business Support Guide, the Investitionsbank Berlin (IBB) provides a wide range of support programmes for founders in Berlin – from business loans, funding, investments and loan guarantee.
+Berlin enjoys an investment-friendly climate and benefits from Federal State and EU supported funding programs for startups at all stages of development.
+The Investitionsbank Berlin (IBB) provides a wide range of support programs for founders in Berlin – from business loans, funding, investments to loan guarantee.
 Have a look at the various offers that are available.

 Since applications are only accepted in German, please contact Berlin Partner if you need help with the process.

 Here are some of the top local funding programs as well as Berlin-based venture capitalists: